httpsterio/httpster.io/src/content/articles/2023-12-06-in-with-the-new.md

 description: "After three and a half years, it's time for a refresh."
 writingtime: "4 hours"
 draft: false
-coverimg: "/img/subset.jpg"
+coverimg: ""
 tags:
   - webdev
 ---

-## Site refresh
+## Time for a site refresh

+For the past three and a half years exactly, I've been using